 The special circumstances of this year open up several unique opportunities to optimize health and safety while giving Gordon athletes a fun and challenging experience.

 With interscholastic competition on hold, Gordon's student athletes will be able to shift their focus to sports-specific skill development and conditioning.

-All athletics except basketball will be outdoors, separated by house, with students and coaches masked and distanced using the same protocols in place during the school day.
+All athletics will be outdoors, separated by house, with students and coaches masked and distanced using the same protocols in place during the school day.
 Send your child to school with plenty of warm gear!

 The days will be structured similarly to past seasons.
 All students in fifth to eighth grade can participate, Monday to Thursday from 3:20-5:00pm.